-This is another great game recommendation from Debra Muccio (Finding Debra).
-“One player starts a story and leaves off at a crucial point or detail.
+One player starts a story and leaves off at a crucial point or detail.
 The next player picks up where the last player left off.
-There is no winner in this game, but it passes the time and the kids can get quite creative.
-EXTRA: Make each player have to use a place on your road trip itinerary in their story.”
+This game has no winner, but it passes the time, and the kids can get creative.
+EXTRA: Make each player have to use a place on your road trip itinerary in their story.

 Esther takes frequent, long road trips with her family of 7 and gives this game, and her kids made a big thumbs up!
 Her children vary in age, the oldest being 18 and the youngest 7, so this game (similar to 20 questions but without a question limit) is a great entertainer for older and more youthful kids.
 “One person thinks of a noun.
 The others ask yes or no questions.
 Whoever guesses it gets to think of the next noun.”